• Skip to primary navigation

 gluten free Yorkshire pudding in a baking pan

-But this year, I decided to make individual Yorkshire puddings using a muffin pan.
+But this year, I decided to make individual Yorkshire puddings using muffin pans.
 These were ready to enjoy in just 20 minutes.
 What fun they are!
 Everyone gets their own and can pour gravy right into the hollow middle.

 gluten free Yorkshire pudding in a muffin tin